SPECFEM/specfem2d/README_MANUAL.txt

         regular and unstructured meshes, generated for example by Cubit (cubit.sandia.gov).
 The solver has adjoint capabilities and can calculate finite-frequency sensitivity kernels for acoustic,
         (an)elastic, and poroelastic media.
+The package also considers 2D SH and P-SV wave propagation.
 Finally, the solver can run both in serial and in parallel.
 See SPECFEM2D
         <http://www.geodynamics.org/cig/software/packages/seismo/specfem2d>
         for the source code.